agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 from the application code.
 If you think about it, we don't really need to change a user dynamoDB table that often when compared to an API Gateway or Lambda function.
 The same holds true of SNS or SQS.
 Once these integrations are completed, generally speaking, they don't really change much.
-That's is where the infa stak comes into play.
+That's where the infa stak comes into play.

 ### infra.yaml